mbreuss/consistency_models_toy_task/README.md

 ### Consistency Model Training

-Right now, the continuous time and discrete consistency training (CT) are implemented to train these models without the help of a teacher diffusion model.
-However, experiments on the toy task already show, that using a diffusion training objective before starting the CT help to stabilize the training process significantly.
+This repo contains implementations for Consistency Distillation (CD) and Consistency Training (CT).
+For better performance on Consistenct Training, there exists an option to pretrain the model with an diffusion objective before changing to the CT objective.
+The usage of a diffusion training objective before starting the CT helps to stabilize the training process significantly.

 To try it out:

+- Consistency Distillation: ```cd_main.py```

 - Discrete Consisteny Training: ```cm_main.py```